Mechanical vs Membrane Keyboards: The Real Difference Explained

 The 30-Second Answer

-Mechanical keyboards use individual mechanical switches for each key, offering tactile feedback and durability.
-Membrane keyboards use a pressure pad system, making them quieter but less responsive.
-Your choice depends on typing style and intended use.
+Mechanical keyboards use individual mechanical switches for each key, providing tactile feedback and durability.
+Membrane keyboards rely on a pressure pad system, offering a quieter and softer typing experience but often less longevity.
+Choose based on your typing style and usage needs.

 What It Actually Means